Understanding Uncertainty Sampling via Equivalent Loss: Sample Complexity for Binary Classification

+\textbf{Query rate $r_T$.} We note that naively reducing the query rate $r_T$ by multiplying $U$ by a scalar $r \in (0, 1)$ usually does not get a better result in the final.
+By doing this, we need to multiply $T$ by $1/r$ to keep the total query $Q_T$ at the same level, yet the overall query rate changes from $r_T$ to $r \cdot r_T$.
+For the bound in Proposition \ref{prop:SGD_converge}, we temporarily get a better result scaled by $r$.
+However, what is meaningful is the final guarantee on the binary loss.
+The equivalent loss also changes to $r \cdot \tilde{\ell}$, and the surrogate link function of the equivalent loss would change from $\tilde{\psi}$ to $r \cdot \tilde{\psi}$.
+The surrogate bound we get on the binary loss will remain the same.

+\textbf{Comparison with passive learning.} We want to draw a comparison between the bound in Proposition \ref{prop:SGD_converge} and the bound obtained by a passive SGD algorithm against the original loss objective.
+The passive learning against the original loss naively queries all the samples, so we have $Q_T^{\text{pas}} = T$.
+A standard analysis can upper bound the optimization loss by $\frac{GD}{\sqrt{Q_T^{\text{pas}}}}$.
+But what matters is the excessive 0-1 risk, and the bounds on the excessive equivalent loss should be transformed into those on the 0-1 risk via the link function.
+If we can compare their link functions, then we are capable of comparing the sample complexity between uncertainty sampling and passive learning, which we will complete in the following subsection.

-The analysis of Proposition \ref{prop:SGD_converge} follows the standard analysis of stochastic gradient descent, and it states in the expectation sense.
-For high probability bounds, a typical concentration argument will yield a similar bound with an additional $\log(T)$ factor.
-We note that the rate of $O(1/\sqrt{T})$ can be further improved to $O(1/T)$ for strongly convex functions.
-Furthermore, if we only consider the last iteration $\theta_{T+1}$ rather than the average $\bar{\theta}_{T+1}$, \citet{shamir2013stochastic} give an expectation bound of $O(\log(T)/\sqrt{T})$ (or $O(\log(T)/T)$) for non-smooth convex (or strongly convex) functions.
+\textbf{Potential generalization.} The analysis of Proposition \ref{prop:SGD_converge} follows the standard analysis of stochastic gradient descent, and it states in the expectation sense.
+It should be interesting to generalize this result to high probability bounds or strongly convex / smooth loss functions (for example, following the analysis of \citet{rakhlin2011making, shamir2013stochastic}), and we leave them open for future work.